microsoft/onnxruntime-extensions/onnxruntime_extensions/tools/pre_post_processing/docs/pre_post_processing/steps/vision.md

         thickness: Thickness of the box edge
         num_colours: Number of colours to use
-                     We have 10 of predefined colours, if `num_colours` is greater than 10, we will use the loop-around strategy to get the colours. colors are [red, green, blue, Cyan, magenta, Maroon, Lime, Navy, Black]
+                     We support 10 predefined colours.
+                     colors are [red, green, blue, cyan, magenta, maroon, lime, navy, black] and are used in that order. i.e. result with best score will use red.
         colour_by_classes: Colour boxes by classes or by score.
                            If `True` we use a colour for each unique class, with all results from the top `num_colours` classes displayed.
 A colour is only used for a single class.